gimite/web-socket-js/README.txt

 The class RFC2817Socket (by Christian Cantrell) effectively lets us implement this, as long as the proxy settings are known and provided by the interface that instantiates the WebSocket.
 As such, if you want to support proxied conncetions, you'll have to supply this information to the WebSocket constructor when Flash is being used.
 One way to go about it would be to ask the user for proxy settings information if the initial connection fails.

+* How to host HTML file and SWF file in different domains

+By default, HTML file and SWF file must be in the same domain.
+You can follow steps below to allow hosting them in different domain.

+WARNING: If you use the method below, HTML files in ANY domains can send arbitrary TCP data to your WebSocket server, regardless of configuration in Flash socket policy file.
+Arbitrary TCP data means that they can even fake request headers including Origin and Cookie.

+- Unzip WebSocketMainInsecure.zip to extract WebSocketMainInsecure.swf.
+- Put WebSocketMainInsecure.swf on your server, instead of WebSocketMain.swf.
+- In JavaScript, set WEB_SOCKET_SWF_LOCATION to URL of your WebSocketMainInsecure.swf.

 * How to build WebSocketMain.swf

 Install Flex 4 SDK: